Lewis & Clark Baseball League: Origin

 For Mahrt, the level of talent that the Metro League attracts only widened the work/play disconnect.
 For nearly all league players, the finality of their senior year was also the end of their competitive playing days.
 Since a negligible percentage of student-athletes make a future living off playing baseball, most need their last collegiate summer months to build a resume.
 Mahrt never advocated that 20-year-olds "give up" baseball in lieu of work experience.
 In fact, he firmly stated that the summer should be used as an instructional period for all to reach their sports pinnacle.
 His new league simply sought a way to provide better balance to each player's offseason schedule.

 The result was a brainstorming session about the creation of a new league.
 Mahrt and fellow Wash.
-U. assistant coach, W. Ross Clites, threw out ideas of a league that operates as two separate entities.
+U. assistant coach W. Ross Clites threw out ideas for a league that would operate as two separate entities.
 One "conference" would play its games strictly on Friday evenings, Saturdays and Sundays.
-This would present players with an opportunity to commute to St. Louis, if need be, while maintaining the prototypical Monday through Friday (40-hour/week) job.
+This would present players with an opportunity to commute to St. Louis, if need be, while maintaining the prototypical Monday through Friday (40-hour per week) job.
 Players could even take summer college courses wherever they call home.